mlakolar/mlakolar.github.io/content/authors/sam-wang/_index.md

 ---
 # Display name
-name: "Y. Samuel Wang"
+title: "Y. Samuel Wang"

 # Username (this should match the folder name and the name on publications)
 authors:
-- Name "Sam Wang"
+- sam-wang

 # Is this the primary user of the site?
 superuser: false